Construction of perfect tensors using biunimodular vectors: Summary and Future directions

 \section{Summary and Future directions}

-This work provides a construction for dual unitaries and their special subset consisting of perfect tensors, using unimodular two-dimensional perfect arrays or biunimodular vectors.
-The existing methods for constructing perfect tensors based on finite field constructions and combinatorial arrangements fail for local dimension six.
+This work provides a construction for dual unitaries and perfect tensors, using unimodular two-dimensional perfect arrays or biunimodular vectors.
+The existing methods for constructing perfect tensors based on error correcting codes and combinatorial arrangements fail for local dimension six.
 In this work, explicit constructions of perfect tensors in local dimension six are given that have simple quantum circuit representations.
 This work opens new directions and insights to the construction of dual unitaries and perfect tensors.
-One of the future goals is to identify all biunimodular vectors that lead to dual unitaries, at least, for smaller local dimensions such as $d=3$ and $4$.
+One of the future goals is to classify all biunimodular vectors that lead to dual unitaries, at least, for smaller local dimensions such as $d=3$ and $4$.
 There is correspondence between perfect binary sequences and arrays (these have $\pm 1$ as entries) and difference sets in an Abelian group \cite{JEDWAB1994241,Menon1962Difference}.
 One of the future goals is to study whether such correspondence exists between unimodular two-dimensional perfect arrays discussed in this work and difference sets.
 For larger local dimensions, there are unitary error bases (UEBs) that are not equivalent \cite{AndreasMono}.
 It may be interesting to search for dual unitaries and perfect tensors that are diagonal in maximally entangled bases obtained from inequivalent UEBs.